TALK TO AN ATTORNEY WHO UNDERSTANDS SEXUAL MISCONDUCT BY A PSYCHOLOGIST OR THERAPIST

 With the right legal guidance, accountability for unethical therapists and health care providers is possible in cases involving:

-• A psychiatrist or psychiatric nurse who has sex with a patient who is or was under their care
+A psychiatrist or psychiatric nurse who has sex with or inappropriately touches a patient who is or was under their care

-It can be embarrassing and stressful to deal with a problematic relationship with your doctor or therapist, but we will never judge you, and we will always treat your matter confidentially.
+It can be embarrassing and stressful to come to terms with sexual abuse committed by your doctor or therapist, but we will never judge you, and we will always treat your matter confidentially.
 Our firm is highly experienced at holding abusive doctors and other licensed professionals accountable for their actions, which in turn also keeps other people from being victimized in the future.

 They Know It’s Wrong

-All psychologists, therapists and medical practitioners know full well that they are forbidden to engage in inappropriate sexual relationships, even if the relationship is initiated by a client or patient.
+All psychologists, therapists and medical practitioners know full well that they are forbidden to engage in inappropriate sexual relationships, even if the relationship is initiated by a client or patient, and that these relationships are considered abusive.
 Most therapists receive extensive training on professional ethics in graduate school and are often tested on these topics in order to receive licensure in the first place.

 In many cases, professionals can be stripped of their license to practice, face public censure, be suspended from practicing for a period of time or face other serious personal and professional consequences when they cross certain lines with their conduct.